 Mohammed Jalal Majeed Shareef, PhD

 Dr Mohammed Shareef is a Lecturer in International Relations and Diplomacy at the University of Kurdistan Hewlêr (UKH).
-He became a UKH faculty member in January 2022 joining the Department of Politics and International Relations at the School of Social Sciences and Business Studies (SSBS).
-Mohammed Shareef is a fellow of the Royal Asiatic Society (London) as well as many other professional bodies.
+He became a UKH faculty member in January 2022 joining the Politics and International Relations programme.
+Mohammed is a fellow of the Royal Asiatic Society (London) as well as many other professional bodies.
 Dr Shareef was previously a Lecturer in Politics and International Relations of the Middle East at the University of Exeter in the United Kingdom and the universities of Sulaimani and Soran in the Kurdistan Region of Iraq.
-Shareef’s professional background is diverse, his previous employment also includes the United Nations, BBC and INGOS.
+Shareef’s professional background is diverse, his previous employment also includes the United Nations, BBC and several INGOS.
 Shareef completed his PhD in International Relations at the University of Durham and has an MSc in International Relations from the University of Bristol in the United Kingdom.
-His research interests include US foreign policy in the Middle East, US policy towards Iraq and the Kurdistan Region, as well as the politics and international relations of Kurdistan.
-And is the author and editor of many books and book chapters.
-Mohammed has given numerous talks at top Think Tanks and world-class academic and governmental institutions, including the UK Parliament, the UK’s Foreign Office, Chatham House and the Washington Middle East Institute, amongst others.
-He is fluent in Arabic, and his English and Kurdish are at the native level.
+His research interests include US foreign policy in the Middle East, US policy towards Iraq and its Kurdistan Region, as well as the politics and international relations of greater Kurdistan.
+Shareef is the author and editor of many books, book chapters and articles.
+Mohammed has given numerous talks at top Think Tanks and world-class academic and governmental institutions, including the universities of Oxford, Cambridge, SOAS, the UK’s Parliament and Foreign Office, Chatham House and the Washington Middle East Institute, amongst others.
 Mohammed Shareef is also a strategist, media commentator and analyst.

 - - Ph.D. in International Relations, Durham University, 2010